MRes Health Research (Online)

 - Start date February 2021, September 2021

 - Duration MRes full-time: 12 months, MRes part-time: 24 to 36 months

 - Mode of study Online, Part-time, Full-time, Stand-alone modules

 The health and social care sectors are constantly changing in order to provide better treatment and access to care.
 Improving health and social care services would not be possible without the work of well-trained researchers.

 This MRes has been designed to be suitable for both novice and experienced researchers.
-No matter what your level of expertise may be, we will equip you with the necessary knowledge and abilities to prepare for a career in research or to study for a PhD.
+No matter what your level of expertise may be, we will equip you with the necessary knowledge and skills to prepare for a career in research or to study for a PhD.

 This course meets the requirements for the ESRC 1+3 awards, which means prospective students are eligible to apply for a studentship providing funding for a one-year research training Masters linked to a three-year PhD.
-Read more at the Scottish Graduate School of Social Science website.
+Prospective applicants should apply approximately one year in advance of their intended start date.

-Most of the modules on our MRes Health Research are available to study individually as part of your Continuing Professional Development.
-UK/EU students can study a 20-credit module for £667.
+Most of the modules on our MRes Health Research are available to study individually as part of your continuing professional development (CPD).
+UK/EU and overseas students can study a 20-credit module for £667.